-At the age of 25, Michael is a sensational prospect at 122 pounds.
+At the age of 25, Michael is a sensational prospect at 126 pounds.
 Before his debut, he was an amateur standout at the elite international level, and Ireland’s most decorated amateur boxer ever – a gold medalist at the 2014 Commonwealth Games, the 2015 European Championships and the 2015 World Championships, and a bronze medalist at the 2012 Olympic Games.
 He also represented Ireland at the 2016 Olympic Games, but was eliminated by extremely controversial scoring in the quarterfinal round.

-Michael started his pro career with four knockout wins in his first six months.
+Michael started his pro career with five wins, four by knockout, in his first nine months as a pro.
 He made his pro debut on March 17 at Madison Square Garden in New York and won by third-round TKO against Tim Ibarra.
 On May 26 in Chicago, Michael won by third-round TKO against Alfredo Chanez.
 On July 2 in Brisbane, Australia, he won by third-round TKO against Jarrett Owen.
-The bout was one of the co-features with the Manny Pacquiao vs. Jeff Horn main event that drew a crowd of 51,052 to Suncorp Stadium
+On September 22 in Tucson, Arizona, he won by second-round TKO against Kenny Guzman.

 After Michael’s debut, Hall of Fame promoter Bob Arum said, “I think this kid can be absolutely huge.
 He excites people.
 He’s a hardworking guy.
 He trains every day with world champions.
 He’s dedicated, he’s making the sacrifices, so I think he’ll be very good.”